mycpuorg/mycpuorg.github.io/_posts/2016-10-31-kernel-n00b-howto.md

 If you're missing any dependencies you should be able to quickly figure out by searching stackoverflow or by installing packages directly.
 Once buildroot has started compiling then you can take a break for several minutes.
 This is, easily, the most time-consuming step of the 60 mins we allocated for this activiity.<a id="sec-4-14" name="sec-4-14"></a>
 If everything went well, you should be very close to having your first kernel compiled on your machine.<a id="sec-4-15" name="sec-4-15"></a>
 Now we have a compressed image of the kernel binaries and a filesystem package for running a basic ramdisk image with a minimal userspace binaries to talk to your kernel!<a id="sec-4-16" name="sec-4-16"></a>
-The following part is borrowed from [LKP test script](https://git.kernel.org/cgit/linux/kernel/git/wfg/lkp-tests.git/tree/rootfs/kexec/run-in-kvm.sh) and [Laura's blog](http://www.labbott.name/blog/2016/04/22/quick-kernel-hacking-with-qemu-+-buildroot/) You should check it out, it's awesome!:<a id="sec-4-17" name="sec-4-17"></a>
+The following part is borrowed from [LKP test script](https://git.kernel.org/cgit/linux/kernel/git/wfg/lkp-tests.git/tree/rootfs/kexec/run-in-kvm.sh) and [Laura's blog](http://www.labbott.name/blog/2016/04/22/quick-kernel-hacking-with-qemu-+-buildroot/) (You should check it out, it's awesome!):<a id="sec-4-17" name="sec-4-17"></a>
 Copy this script into, say, **start-qemu.sh**

     #!/bin/bash